henrikmotzkus/AutomationDemo/README.md

 More: https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/linked-templates?tabs=azure-powershell

 Deployments:
-1. One Deployment on subscription level
+1. Deployment on subscription level

 ## Step 4: Deployment of a script with a deployment runner like Azure function.
 This Azure function can deploy a ARM script